Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Skylark II

-Skylark II was ex-Admiralty and ran with Newman, Tolverne.
-To Green Boats 1961 and Rogers in the 1970s, then Pill.
-With Elworthy, Millbrook 1984
+Skylark II was ex-Admiralty and ran with Newman, Tolverne from the late 1940s.
+She had been running from Jersey to France as St Aubin.
+Sold to Green Boats in 1962 and to Bob Rogers in the late 1970s, then to the Pill family in the early 1980s.
+With Elworthy, Millbrook from 1984

 Skylark of Tolverne